Anthony J. Pennings, PhD

 These concerns would lead, in part, to the rise of Marxist-informed dependency and underdevelopment paradigms that saw global economic development in terms of power relationships between core geographic areas and weaker periphery areas.
 This had been discerned from intra-national conditions where major cities develop advantages over the countryside.
 The dynamic was ascribed to international conditions where developed countries had advantages over lesser developed countries.
 The periphery would develop dependencies on the core areas and the argument was expanded to propose that the center would impose underdevelopment on the outlying areas and countries.

 Other important issues were news flow and the imbalanced flow of information.
 Developing countries were concerned about the selective flows of news and data from developing to developed countries.
 In part, it was the preponderance of journalism dealing with disasters, coups, and other calamities that many countries felt portrayed their countries in a negative light and restricted incoming foreign investment flows.[5]
-North to South news imbalances countries also meant that developing countries were bombarded with media content many considered not appropriate or relevant to their development needs.
+North to South news imbalances countries also meant that developing countries were bombarded with media content from developed countries many considered not appropriate or relevant to their development needs.

 It was followed by concerns about obstacles hindering communications infrastructure development and how telecommunications access across the world could be stimulated.
 In 1983, UNESCO’s World Communication Year, an Independent Commission met several times to discuss the importance of communication infrastructure for social and economic development and to make recommendations for spurring its growth.